joseph-gerald/free-narvesen/README.md

 <br>

 ## Proccess
 All you have to do is just to register an account, confirm the email, and join the "Green Journey" program.
-This process has been automated in [original](https://github.com/joseph-gerald/free-narvesen/blob/main/original.py) and [AI beautified](https://github.com/joseph-gerald/free-narvesen/blob/main/vy.py).
+This process has been automated in the [original code](https://github.com/joseph-gerald/free-narvesen/blob/main/original.py) and [AI beautified](https://github.com/joseph-gerald/free-narvesen/blob/main/vy.py) one.

 <br>